MPL has a laser engraver that you can use to etch and cut your designs out of wood or acrylic.

 Related FAQs

-• Laser engraving machines can have a number of different processes for engraving, but for the most part:
+Laser engravers can have several different processes for engraving, but for the most part:

-1. The engraving design is keyed into a computer software like CorelDraw.
+- The design is created or imported into vector image editing software like CorelDraw.

-2. The object to be engraved is placed within the laser tray.
+- The material to be engraved or cut is placed within the laser tray

-3. The laser engraving machine is then properly focused on the surface of the object.
+- The laser engraving machine is then properly focused on the surface of the material.

-4. The power of the laser beam is set depending on the thickness of the material (whether wood, acrylic etc.).
+- The power of the laser beam is set depending on the type of material (such as wood, acrylic etc.).

-6. The machine activates the laser and passes over the desired marking area on the surface of the material/object..
+- The machine activates the laser and passes over the desired marking area on the surface of the material or object

-7. The engraving is removed from the machine once it is completed, and engraving residue (soot, metal shards, etc.) is removed from the surface of the object.
+- The material is removed from the machine once it is completed, and engraving residue (soot, metal shards, etc.) is removed from the surface of the object.

-• Laser Engraving can take anywhere from 5 seconds to multiple hours.
-Quite a few factors need to be taken into account such as the material being engraved, the size of the design, and the power of the laser to name a few.
+Laser engraving can take anywhere from 5 seconds to multiple hours.
+Quite a few factors need to be taken into account such as the material being engraved, the size of the design, and the power of the laser.

 Though the actual process of engraving may be relatively quick, there may be multiple, longer steps involved in preparing the engraving such as rendering the design into the computer software, prepping the material being engraved, and removing any unwanted residue after the engraving process.

-• Customers can bring their own materials to use with our laser engraver however, we ask that you check with staff to ensure your material will be compatible with our machines before starting your project.
+Customers can bring their own laser safe materials to use with our laser engraver.
+However, you must first check with staff to ensure your material will be safe for laser engraving and compatible with our machines.

 WANT THE LATEST NEWS FROM MPL?